stonybrook-lin539/main/source/background/08_relations/02_partial_orders.md

 ## (Ir)Reflexivity

-Reflexivity and irreflexivity are much easier to understand that transitivity and, in particular, antisymmetry.
+Reflexivity and irreflexivity are much easier to understand than transitivity and, in particular, antisymmetry.
 Intuitively, they are statements about the presence of self-loops.

 1. *Reflexivity*: "Every element must have a self-loop."